n1kon/UIX-Lite-Edits/README.md

 # UIX-Lite-Edits
 Based on verstion 0.4

 Added ability to change the Launcher menu orb to a custom tga image.
-You can set it via Settings/UIX Settings/General Settings then selecting through the Launcher Orb icon setiing.
+You can set it via Settings/UIX Settings/General Settings then selecting through the Launcher Orb icon setting.

 Icon must be named "customlogo" and bulit in tga format.